 Secured / Mortgaged debentures are further classified into the first and second mortgaged debentures.
 There is no restriction on issuing different types of debentures, provided there is clarity on claims of those debenture holders on the company’s assets at the time of liquidation.
 First mortgaged debentures have the first charge over the company’s assets.
 In contrast, the second mortgage has the secondary charge, which means the realization of the assets will first fulfill the obligation of the first mortgage debentures and then will do for the second one.

 Transferability / Registration

 Registered Unregistered Debentures (Bearer) Debenture

-In the case of registered debentures, the name, address, and other holding details are registered with the issuing company and whenever such debenture is transferred by the holder; it has to be informed to the issuing company for updating in its records.
-Otherwise, the interest and principal will go the previous holder because the company will pay to the one who is registered.
-Whereas, the unregistered commonly known as bearer debenture. can be transferred by mere delivery to the new holder.
-They are considered as good as currency notes due to their easy transferability.
-The interest and principal are paid to the person who produces the coupons, which are attached to the debenture certificate. and the certificate respectively.
+In the case of registered debentures, the name, address, and other holding details are registered with the issuing company.
+Whenever the holder transfers such debenture, it has to be informed to the issuing company for updating in its records.
+Otherwise, the interest and principal will go to the previous holder because the company will pay the registered one.
+Whereas the unregistered is commonly known as bearer debenture and can be transferred by mere delivery to the new holder.
+They are as good as currency notes due to their easy transferability.
+The interest and principal are paid to the person who produces the coupons attached to the debenture certificate and the certificate.